tj/co/Readme.md

   running node 0.11.x to get access to generators.

   Co is careful to relay any errors that occur back to the generator, including those within the thunk, or from the thunk's callback.
-"Uncaught" exceptions in the generator are then either passed `co()`'s thunk or thrown.
+"Uncaught" exceptions in the generator are passed to `co()`'s thunk.

   Make sure to view the [examples](https://github.com/visionmedia/co/tree/master/examples).